joswayski/kontext/README.md

 ### Notes
-- If running outside of docker, make sure to update the URLs in your `.env` to point to `localhost:PORT` instead.
+- If running outside of Docker, make sure to update the URLs in your `.env` to point to `localhost:PORT` instead.
 See [docker-compose.yaml](docker-compose.yaml) for more info.
 - The Admin API and console will be removed eventually as we're trying to recreate them *somewhat*.
 - We are also using [Redpanda]("https://redpanda.com/") due to the smaller resource footprint.